skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **nsp** *(integer)* - Default: *3*

-  It specifies the dimension of space where the dynamics occurs.
+  This argument specifies the dimension of space where the dynamics occurs.

 \

 - **nstates** *(integer)* - Default: *3*

-  It specifies the number of BO states treated in the dynamics.
+  This argument specifies the number of BO states treated in the dynamics.

 \

 - **qmmm** *(boolean)* - Default: *False*

-  This flag determines whether QMMM scheme is used.
+  This argument determines whether QMMM scheme is used.

 \

 - **natoms_mm** *(integer)* - Default: *None*

-  It specifies the number of atoms in the MM region when **qmmm** is *True*.
+  This argument specifies the number of atoms in the MM region when **qmmm** is *True*.

 \

 - **dof** *(integer)* - Default: *None*

-  It specifies the degrees of freedom of the system.
+  This argument specifies the degrees of freedom of the system.
 This value will be set automatically if no specific value is given.

   If **model** = *False*, it becomes :math:`3 \times \textrm{(the number of atoms)}-6` (The DoF of a non-linear molecule).